initpy/go-book/control.rst

 .. code-block:: go
     :linenos:

-    //general form of a switch statement
-    switch sExpr {
+    // General form of a switch statement: switch sExpr {
         case expr1:
             some instructions